The Newsroom → Updates → May 9th, 2023

 The changes in Statamic 4 focus on two main categories: User Experience (UX) and continued modernization.

 The UX updates are the culmination of a thousand little enhancements all throughout the control panel.
-From reimagined fieldtypes, UI components, and improved colors and icons, to new batch actions and filtering behaviors — it’s more intuitive, more consistent, more accessible, and simply more beautiful to look at.
+From re-imagined fieldtypes, UI components, and improved colors and icons, to new batch actions and filtering behaviors — it's more intuitive, more consistent, more accessible, and simply more beautiful to look at.

 Our modernization efforts bring Statamic's dependencies up to the latest two major versions of Laravel (9 and 10).
 We've dropped support for outdated versions of PHP and updated, refactored, and removed a number of third-party dependencies and build tools to keep Statamic's core up to modern standards.